The best soap scum remover and tub and shower cleaner ever!

 Why It Works

-Vinegar is naturally acidic and that’s what makes it so good for cleaning.
-The acid counteracts build up, including soap scum, and works to dissolve it away.
+Vinegar is naturally acidic and that’s what makes it so good for

 Adding Dawn makes it that much more powerful.
 The full recipe for Dawn isn’t readily available but it is known that Dawn contains chemical compounds that reduce the surface tension of a liquid and when that liquid is dissolved, grease and ickiness are gone!